 John 1:12 NASB

 The apostle John wrote that when a person receives Jesus Christ as their Lord and believes in His name then that person is given the right to become a child of God.
-That person becomes a part of the forever family of the King of the Universe You become a member of the royal family by God’s grace and putting your faith in His Son Yeshua (Jesus).
+That person becomes a part of the forever family of the King of the Universe.
+You become a member of the royal family by God’s grace and placing your faith in His Son Yeshua (Jesus).

 The apostle Paul wrote to believers in the city of Corinth and gave this relationship advice;